BasementKrew/revelation.io/README.md

-revelation.io
+vluxe.io
 =============

-Weekly Journal from the Revelation team
+Weekly Journal from the vluxe team